pietersartain/pietersartain.com-hugo/content/post/2019-03-31-design-diary-special-guest-wifi.md

  1. How to make the access point stuff work?
  2. How to selectively bridge the two networks together?

 Tackling the second point first was my biggest unknown.
 Curiously, this sort of isolated network routing is very much the same shape as if you wanted to do security research and leave a honeypot connected to your internet without risking your main network.
-More searching and I found this rather wonder article on [erratasec.com](https://blog.erratasec.com/2016/10/configuring-raspberry-pi-as-router.html#.XJ_Y3uv7TOQ) describing all that needs to be done for a honeypot setup, especially the network bridging.
+More searching and I found this rather wonderful article on [erratasec.com](https://blog.erratasec.com/2016/10/configuring-raspberry-pi-as-router.html#.XJ_Y3uv7TOQ) describing all that needs to be done for a honeypot setup, especially the network bridging.
 The major differences between his setup and mine is that he's using two hardwired ethernet ports, and I need to build a wireless access point into mine, but at this point all you're doing is configuring iptables rules between interfaces, and it shouldn't matter what type of interfaces you're using.

 The second point was easier, because building a wifi access point out of a Raspberry Pi is a common enough request that the lovely people at the RaspPi consortion have written [a whole page about it](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).